Meet the Team, See the Impact

 Our Staff

-Jen Goeres has been involved in sport and recreation for over 25 years, working and volunteering for not-for-profit, municipal, provincial, and national organizations.
-She obtained a Bachelor of Kinesiology (Adapted and Therapeutic Physical Activity) and a Bachelor of Education (Secondary Physical Education) from the University of Calgary and is currently pursing a Masters of Education - Health and Wellness at the University of Alberta.
-Along with the Calgary Adapted Hub, she currently works as an educator with Calgary Catholic School Division as well as a Practicum Advisor in the Faculty of Education - St. Mary's University (Calgary).
-She also is the owner and founder of WordPLAY Consulting Inc. focusing on creating innovative learning and development opportunities across the sport, recreation and education sectors.
+Jen Goeres has been involved in sport and recreation for over 30 years, working and volunteering for not-for-profit, municipal, provincial, and national organizations.
+She obtained a Bachelor of Kinesiology (Adapted and Therapeutic Physical Activity) and a Bachelor of Education (Secondary Physical Education) from the University of Calgary.
+She is pursuing a Masters of Education - Health and Physical Education at the University of Alberta.
+Along with the Calgary Adapted Hub, she is an educator with the Calgary Catholic School Division, a Practicum Advisor and Sessional Instructor in the Faculty of Education (St. Mary's University) and a Sessional Instructor in the Faculty of Health & Physical Education (Mount Royal University).
+Jen is also the owner and founder of WordPLAY Consulting Inc., working to advance equity, diversity, inclusion, and belonging across the sports, recreation, and education sectors.

 Measuring Our Impact